Hitchhiking Routes, Trips and Maps

 Zoom and drag across the map to see if I’ve written about a specific location.
 You can click a map location pin to read the corresponding article.
 I placed some articles on a seamount in the middle of the ocean if it’s not location-based.
 Some generic articles about a country are placed near its center.

-Map markers are color-coded into topics: hitchhiking, kayaking + sailing + swimming + ferries/cruises, hiking + nature + cycling, informative, guest + collaborative posts and interviews, digital nomad, food, ask me anything, hospitality + couchsurfing, space travel + observatories, (free)camping, animals, diary-style + blogging, extreme + country high points, urban exploring + architecture, and miscellaneous.
+Map markers are color-coded into topics: hitchhiking maps symbol hitchhiking, kayaking and water sports maps symbol kayaking + sailing + swimming + ferries/cruises, hiking and walking maps symbol hiking + nature + cycling, information info blog posts maps symbol informative, guest posts and collaborative blogs maps symbol guest + collaborative posts and interviews, digital nomad themed articles maps symbol digital nomad, food maps symbol travel food, ask me anything, hospitality + couchsurfing, space travel + observatories, (free)camping, animals, diary-style + blogging, extreme + country high points, urban exploring + architecture, and miscellaneous.

 Counting the Countries World Map